 Employees must immediately report any potential risks and hazards in an effort to maintain the health, safety and wellbeing of Council employees, contractors and volunteers, and the public.

-Council's Occupational Health & Safety Policy and procedures are available on The Source through the Occupational Health & Safety portal [Our Safety Way] or by contacting the Occupational Health & Safety and Risk Unit.
+Council's Occupational Health & Safety Policy and procedures are available on Webstar or by contacting the Occupational Health & Safety and Risk Unit.